HotskyTrotsky/TFB-sub-mod-for-TFG/README.md

 -Production cost of steel refs reduced from 12000 - 10000

--excavation tech 2 enables level 2 steel refinery and excavation tech 3 enables level 3 steel refinery
+-excavation tech 2 enables level 2 steel refinary and excavation tech 3 enables level 3 steel refinary

 -Spain has been given 100 trains at start to improve supply during civil war